droonga/droonga.org/tutorial/1.0.6/basic/index.md

 For more details of the configuration file `catalog.json`, see [the reference manual of catalog.json](/reference/catalog).

-### Start an instance of droonga-engine
+### Start the `droonga-engine` server process

-Start a Droonga engine, you can start it with the command `droonga-engine`, like:
+Start the `droonga-engine` server process.
+You can do it with the command `droonga-engine`, like:

-    # droonga-engine
+    $ sudo -u droonga-engine -H droonga-engine

-### Stop an instance of droonga-engine
+### Stop the `droonga-engine` server process

-First, you need to know how to stop droonga-engine.
+You need to know how to stop `droonga-engine` server process.

 Run `droonga-engine-stop`, a utility command to stop droonga-engine service:

-    # droonga-engine-stop
+    $ sudo -u droonga-engine -H droonga-engine-stop

 or, send SIGTERM to droonga-engine directly:

-    # kill $(cat $DROONGA_BASE_DIR/droonga-engine.pid)
+    $ sudo -u droonga-engine -H  kill $(cat ~droonga-engine/droonga/droonga-engine.pid)

 This is the way to stop droonga-engine.

 Start droonga-engine again:

-    # droonga-engine
+    $ sudo -u droonga-engine -H droonga-engine

 ### Create a database